What Are the Three Elements of Self-Defense?

 For example, if someone holds a knife to your neck, it is highly probable that they intend to inflict serious bodily harm or kill you.
 You have every right to use deadly force for your self-defense in this situation because you are in actual danger and this is reasonable fear.
 You can only use self-defense until the threat is nullified.
 If you disarm them and knock them out, you cannot continue to assault their body because they are no longer a threat to you.

+There are exceptions to these three elements of self-defense.
 Sometimes when facing police officers there is an attempt to defend yourself, especially if they are using force.
 Police officers cannot use excessive force when making the arrest, otherwise you are entitled to use self-defense.

 However, you cannot be resisting arrest even if the arrest the cops are making is unlawful.
 The rule to this exception might sound unfair but it is better to comply with the arrest than resist and get even more charges against you.